QuesmaOrg/red-team-testbed-for-gpt-oss/README.md

 ## Output Evaluation UIs

-The testbed includes both web and CLI interfaces for evaluating model responses and scoring them according to competition criteria.
+The testbed includes both web and CLI interfaces for evaluating model responses.
+Final scoring will be handled by competition judges.

 ### Web UI (Recommended)